base/bridge/README.md

 This bridge allows you to:

-- Transfer tokens between Base (Ethereum L2) and Solana
+- Transfer tokens between Base and Solana
 - Send arbitrary cross-chain messages
 - Deploy wrapped tokens on either chain